MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### Optimization providers

+For optimization solutions, these are the available providers you can choose from:

 - [1QBit](https://1qbit.com/): Iterative heuristic algorithms that usessearch techniques to solve QUBO problems.
 - [Microsoft QIO](xref:microsoft.quantum.optimization.providers.microsoft.qio): A set of multiple targets that rephrase the optimization problem inspired by decades of quantum research.
 - [Toshiba SBM](https://www.toshiba-sol.co.jp/en/pro/sbm/index.htm): Toshiba Simulated Bifurcation Machine is a GPU-powered ISING machine that solves large-scale combinatorial optimization problems at high speed.